gakalmar/Notes/HTML.md

         alt:    Specifies an alternate text description for an image, which can be displayed if the image cannot be loaded and is used by screen readers for accessibility purposes.
         title:  Specifies extra information about an element, usually displayed as a tooltip when the user hovers over the element.

+        Simple example of an HTML element:
+        <h1 id="title" class="heading">Hello</h1>

+            h1: tag name
+            id & class: attributes
+            Hello: the data (node) to be displayed/handled

-        Example tag with multiple attributes:
+        Example tag with multiple attributes: (add space only to separate them)
         <a href="https://www.example.com" title="Visit our website" class="external-link">Visit Example.com</a>

             href: Specifies the URL of the linked page.